fiseni/Pozitron.Extensions.MediatR/README.md

 });
 ```

-The library provides an additional `Publish` extension that accepts a strategy as a parameter.
+The library defines a `Publish` extension that accepts a strategy as a parameter.
 You may choose a strategy on the fly.

 ```csharp
 public class Foo(IMediator mediator)